spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **path**: `null` \| `string`

-Path of the entry within the archive
+The path of the entry within the archive.

 ---